fiskaltrust/interface-doc/release-notes/middleware/middleware-1.3.1.md

 ## How to update
 Existing configurations with 1.3.0 continue to work, but we **strongly recommend all customers to update both their Queues and SCUs, especially in production systems**.

+After these packages were updated, please also re-download the Launcher from the portal:
+1. Click re-build in the respective cashbox
+2. Download the instance by clicking the "dotnet Launcher Download" button
+3. Finally, replace the files (fiskaltrust.exe, ...) with the newly downloaded ones.

+We generally do not require manual updates of the Launcher, but had to make an exception in this release to resolve some important issues.
+Future releases will not require any manual interventions (except from updating package versions in the portal).
+We apologize for any inconvencience caused by this.

+### Additional information:
 - If you are using C#, please update the _fiskaltrust.interface_ NuGet package, or directly migrate to our client packages (as mentioned above).
 - If you are using HTTP/REST, SOAP or gRPC via Protobuf directly, no changes are required in your implementation.